+Proposer opens a PR
-In this phase, the Proposer is responsible for opening a pull request and meeting the prerequisites laid out above.

-If they need help understanding the prerequisites, or help meeting the prerequisites, then they can (and should!) ask for help.
-See the Asking For Help section above for the ways to do that.
+In this phase, the proposer opens a pull request and needs to ensure they meet the criteria laid out above.
+If they need help understanding or meeting these criteria, then they can (and should!) ask for help.

-These are the steps that comprise the opening phase:

-- 1. The Proposer opens a PR - 2.
-CI runs automatically, and if:
+CI runs automatically

-CI fails:
+• If CI fails:

-The Proposer is expected to fix CI failures.
-If the Proposer doesn't understand the nature of the failures they are seeing, they should comment in the PR to request assistance, or use another way of Asking For Help.

-(Note that if assistance is not requested, the Committers will assume that the Proposer is working on addressing the failures themselves.
-If you require assistance, please do ask for help!)
+The proposer is expected to fix CI failures.
+If they don't understand the failures, they should comment on the PR to ask for help (or use another way of Asking for help).
+If they don't ask for help, the committers will assume the proposer is working on addressing the failures.

-CI passes:
+• If CI passes:

-Move on to the Review phase.
+Move on to the review phase.